jgneff/openjdk/README.md

 Snapcraft launches a new Multipass VM to ensure a clean and isolated build environment.
 The VM is named `snapcraft-openjdk` and runs Ubuntu 20.04 LTS (Focal Fossa).
 The project's directory on the host system is mounted as `/root/project` in the guest VM, so any changes you make on the host are seen immediately in the guest, and vice versa.

 **Note:** If you run the initial `snapcraft` command itself inside a VM, your system will need *nested VM* functionality.
-The [Build Options](https://snapcraft.io/docs/build-options) page lists alternatives, such as using an LXD container or running on a remote server using Launchpad.
+See the [Build Options](https://snapcraft.io/docs/build-options) page for alternatives, such as running a remote build or using an LXD container.

 If the build fails, you can run the command again with the `--debug` option to remain in the VM after the error: